MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufxbase/ni-ufxbase-ioctl_internal_usbfn_descriptor_update.md

 ## -remarks

 UFX sends this IOCTL to the command queue created for the endpoint by <a href="..\ufxclient\nf-ufxclient-ufxendpointcreate.md">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>
+The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.